 A graduate student with extensive professional experience prior to entering grad school may have a longer resume, particularly when the experience is relevant to the next career goal.

-Federal job search resumes are expected to be longer.
+Federal job and internship search resumes are expected to be longer.

 Teaching candidate resumes are generally two pages to provide details on student teaching experience.